 Naloxone Training for Schools

-Drug overdose is the leading cause of accidental death in the U.S. with nearly 92,000 lives lost in 2020.
-The overdose crisis which escalated sharply (32%) during the first year of the pandemic does not appear to be letting up.
-For the first time, overdose deaths exceeded 100,000 in 2021, nearing 108,000 – increasing another 15% … or 47% over a two-year period.
+Drug overdose is the leading cause of accidental death in the U.S. with nearly 107,000 lives lost in 2021.
+For the first time, overdose deaths exceeded 100,000 in 2021, increasing 51% since 2019.

 Opioid overdose is life-threatening and requires immediate emergency attention.